alexander-schillemans/python-dhlparcel-api/README.md

 ## Disclaimer
 This wrapper does **not** include all API endpoints.
 I will extend this package as I go and as I need.

-This package is in **active development** and is the reason why there is no stable version available.
+This package is in **active development** and is the reason why there is no stable version yet.

 ## Getting started